 It is recommended that all answers should be contained in the questionnaire.
 Any relevant answer in the PPM should be copied into the DDQ to preserve the DDQ as a stand-alone document.

 The document library contains all of the ILPA’s research papers, projects, presentations and sundry reviews as submitted by members, staff and validated third parties.
-Search by keyword, title, author or event and on-line access is a click away.
+ILPA members can search by keyword, title, author or event.

 As well as undertaking its own projects and member surveys, the ILPA explores collaborative projects with Industry specialists that will increase value to our members.
 If you are interested in partnering with the ILPA, please contact us.